cwi-dis/iotsa/readme.md

 your iotsa board is running with WiFi disabled).
 It should _not_ be instantiated in your program, this happens automatically.
 This module also opens and/or initializes the SPIFFS filesystem.

 If the iotsa server is operating in normal (production) mode a user can access URL `/config` to request configuration mode, factory reset or ota-programming mode.
-The user must then turn power off and on again within 5 minutes to switch the iotsa server to its new mode, for another 5 minutes.
-If nothing happens during this period the server reboots and reverts to normal mode.
+The user must then _demonstrate physical access_ within 5 minutes to switch the iotsa server to its new mode, for another 5 minutes.
+If nothing happens during this period the server reverts to normal mode.

-The intention of requiring a power cycle is that any "dangerous" operation requires both network access (to request the operation) and physical access (to turn power on and off).
+> The intention of _demonstrating physical access_ is that any "dangerous" operation requires both network access (to request the operation) and physical access.
+The user can always turn power on and off to demonstrate physical access, but a iotsa program can allow different methods (such as pressing a certain button a number of times in quick succession).

 On a factory reset all configuration information (literally: _all_) is forgotten and the iotsa device is completely new again.